Meenachinmay/ccards/README.md

    - Verify Cards Status After Issuing
    - Get all cards for a company
    - Update Card Spending Limit

+To run the transaction tests:

+1. Start the application
+2. Complete the basic API tests first to set up cards
+3. Open `tests/http_tests/transaction_tests.http` in a REST client
+4. Run the requests in sequence:
+   - Make a Payment
+   - Get Transaction History
+   - Get Transaction History for Company
+   - Get Specific Transaction
+   - Test Invalid Transaction Scenarios

 ## API Documentation